Swipe left or right to navigate to next or previous post

 User In this code: We define a route /register using the @app.route() decorator to handle POST requests for user registration.

-• The register_user() function extracts user data from the request, validates it, and stores it in the database (placeholder code).
+function extracts user data from the request, validates it, and stores it in the database (placeholder code).This service is used to create, read, update and delete product

-Create product_service.py File:
+product_service.py

-Start by creating another Python file named product_service.py.
+File:Start by creating another Python file named product_service.py

-Initialize a Flask application instance within product_service.py.
+Initialize a Flask application instance within product_service.py

-Define routes for creating, reading, updating, and deleting product data using Flask's @app.route() decorator.
+Define routes for creating, reading, updating, and deleting product data using Flask's @app.route()

 Implement corresponding functions to handle each operation, such as creating a product, retrieving product data, updating product information, and deleting a product.